theboysworkers/beeware/README.md

 ## 5. How to Use It

 1. Run `./pull-images.sh` to download and install the necessary Docker images.
 2. Run `./launcher.sh` to start the lab environment.
-This script creates all the containers.
+This script creates all the containers; depending on your system, the complete deployment may take up to one minute.
+Monitor the script output for progress and any potential errors.

 > **Note:**
 > To run and simulate the entire honeypot infrastructure described in this document, it is **necessary to have Docker and Kathará installed** on your system.